 Just for argument's sake, let's say that each of these virtual machines utilizes 25% of the processing power, memory, and disk space respectively.

 Each virtual operating system uses a chunk of the processing power, memory, and disk space.
-They may have license cost and they require time to set up and maintain.
+They may have license costs and they require time to set up and maintain.
 Since each application uses a virtual machine, another big chunk of these resources is sliced from the physical server, just to run even without any applications deployed on the server.

-Some Linux distributions aren't free, and Windows most certainly isn't – this makes a dent in both resources and the budget - Each virtual machine also needs administrator supervision – security patching, antivirus management, etc.
+Some Linux distributions aren't free, and Windows most certainly isn't – this makes a dent in both resources and the budget - Each virtual machine also needs administrator supervision – security patching, anti-virus management, etc.